Menu

 Current status: The Umstead Coalition filed an appeal in Wake County Superior Court.
 Wake Stone is not a party to our Appeal, but have filed a motion to Intervene; we expect that motion to be argued at the beginning of our Appeal Hearing.

 We went to an April 28, 2025 Calendar Call at Wake County Superior Court expecting a Hearing same day or week.
 However, we were pushed due to other trials.
-The judges admin said she would try to find a Hearing date certain, but none has been assigned yet.
+The court manager promised June 23, but then RESCHEDULED FOR JULY 9, 2pm.

-It is always good to have our supporters in the audience for the Hearing (yet to be scheduled).
+Join us in support!
+It is always good to have our supporters in the audience for the Hearing.

 What to expect: Here's what to expect if you attend the Hearing.
 Arrive at the courthouse early, go through security and take the elevator to the 10th floor, Court Room TBD.
 You can come and go from the court room, but can't talk while court is in session.
 Try to sit behind our attorneys during the Hearing (most likely on the right side).